New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-It is very difficult dealing with the patient who has a chief complaint of severe pain and wants opioid therapy.
+It is very difficult to deal with a patient with a chief complaint of severe pain who wants opioid therapy.
 It is important to understand the motivations of patients who seek drugs.
-Do the patients have pain or are they looking for controlled substances for nonmedical purposes?
+Do the patients have pain, or are they seeking controlled substances for non-medical purposes?

-Good communication is important to help deal with patients who are drug-seeking.
+Good communication is important to help deal with drug-seeking patients.
 Prescribers must be empathetic and acknowledge that the patient is suffering.
-Providers must maintain confidentiality and privacy to assure that the patient is comfortable.
+Providers must maintain confidentiality and privacy to ensure that the patient is comfortable.

-Communication with the patient is successful with providers confidently present information, question patients using open-ended questions to promote honesty, and document well, including the patient’s assessment and any agreements.
+Communication with the patient is successful when providers confidently present information, question patients using open-ended questions to promote honesty, and document thoroughly, including the patient’s assessment and any agreements.

-Having firm office policies is important in the management of patients being prescribed opioids.
+Having firm office policies is important in managing patients being prescribed opioids.
 Generally, prescribing opioids at the first visit should be avoided.
-The policies should include the frequency and timing of refills.
-It should be documented that patients are aware of these policies.
+The policies should include the frequency and timing of refills, and it should be documented that patients are aware of these policies.

 The use of a pain management contract should be utilized.
 Providing the patient with an understanding of how long the medication will be prescribed should be done.
-This is particularly true for an acute injury or a surgical procedure where pain typically gets better.
+The contract is particularly true for an acute injury or a surgical procedure where pain typically improves.

-Prescribers must be aware of behaviors that are problematic.
-Behaviors highly suggestive of a substance abuse disorder include legal problems, using medications not as prescribed, getting medications through nonmedical channels, reduced function at work or home and concurrent abuse of other drugs or alcohol.
-Behaviors that may suggest addiction include: requesting specific medications, increased dosage need, missed appointments and requesting more medications.
+Prescribers must be aware of problematic behaviors.
+Behaviors highly suggestive of a SUD include legal problems, using medications not as prescribed, getting medications through nonmedical channels, reduced function at work or home, and concurrent abuse of other drugs or alcohol.
+Behaviors that may suggest addiction include requesting specific medications, increased dosage needs, missed appointments, and requesting more medications.

-Palliative Care focuses on improving the quality of life of patients who are gravely ill.
-It not only aims to improve the lives of the patients who are sick, but it also focuses on improving the lives of the caretakers and family members who are impacted by the patient’s illness.
-The palliative care team has several goals which are to adequately identify patients who are need of palliative care services, perform an appropriate assessment on the patients identified and finally treating the identified problems especially the treatment of pain.
-In addition to focusing on physical needs, palliative care focuses on addressing the patient’s spiritual and psychosocial needs as well.56
+Palliative care focuses on improving the quality of life of gravely ill patients.
+It not only aims to improve the lives of sick patients, but it also focuses on improving the lives of the caretakers and family members impacted by the patient’s illness.

 Definition of Hospice Care

-Hospice is essentially a philosophy and practice of healthcare that focuses on symptom management, optimization of the quality of life for patients and loved ones, and a supported transition towards the end of a patient’s life.58 The goal of hospice care is to provide an improved quality of life rather than prolong life or cure an illness.
+Hospice is essentially a philosophy and practice of healthcare that focuses on symptom management, optimizing the quality of life for patients and loved ones and a supported transition toward the end of a patient’s life.
+Hospice care aims to improve quality of life rather than prolong or cure an illness.

 Hospice versus Palliative Care

-The second difference between Hospice and palliative care focuses on where the care is provided.
+Another difference between hospice and palliative care focuses on where the care is provided.
 Hospice care is mostly provided in a patient’s home in the United States.
-Occasionally, it is provided in residential facilities or in long term facilities.
-Palliative care, on the other hand, is a medical subspecialty, and like other subspecialties such as pulmonology and oncology, there are strict guidelines for reimbursement, including where the care is provided.
+Occasionally, it is provided in residential facilities or long-term care facilities.
+Palliative care, on the other hand, is a medical subspecialty.
+Like other subspecialties such as pulmonology and oncology, there are strict guidelines for reimbursement, including where the care is provided.
 In general, most palliative care services occur in an inpatient setting.
-In summary, hospice care incorporates palliative care but not all palliative care is hospice care.
+In summary, hospice care incorporates palliative care, but not all palliative care is hospice care.
 In other words, hospice care is a subset of palliative care.

-The palliative care and hospice teams are made up of a multidisciplinary group which consists of physicians, physician assistants, nurse practitioners, registered nurses, certified nurse’s assistants, home health aides, social workers, chaplains, bereavement counselors and sometimes community volunteers.
+The palliative care and hospice teams include a multidisciplinary group comprised of physicians, physician assistants, nurse practitioners, registered nurses, certified nurse’s assistants, home health aides, social workers, chaplains, bereavement counselors, and sometimes community volunteers.
 Although the palliative care team works closely with the primary medical team, it does not replace the primary care team.
-The focus of the palliative care team is to relieve and prevent suffering in order to optimize the quality of life for both patients and their families.
-The multidisciplinary team has this goal as a target irrespective of the patient’s overall prognosis be it days, weeks, months or years.
+The focus of the palliative care team is to relieve and prevent suffering to optimize the quality of life for patients and their families.
+The multidisciplinary team has this goal as a target irrespective of the patient’s overall prognosis, be it days, weeks, months, or years.

-The registered nurse is typically the primary case manager and coordinates the interdisciplinary team in addition to also providing skilled nursing care.
-In the ideal setting, hospice nurses are ideally certified in hospice and palliative care and visit patients regularly based on the patient’s needs.
-Occasionally, hospice or palliative care teams may opt to use Licensed Vocational Nurses (LVN) to provide intermediate level nursing care for patients under the delegation of a Registered Nurse.
+The registered nurse is often the primary case manager, coordinates the interdisciplinary team, and provides skilled nursing care.
+In the ideal setting, hospice nurses are certified in hospice and palliative care and visit patients regularly, based on the patient’s needs.
+Occasionally, hospice or palliative care teams may opt to use licensed practical nurses to provide intermediate-level nursing care for patients under the delegation of a registered nurse.

-The chaplain addresses the patient’s and family’s spiritual needs in both structured and unstructured religious formats.
+The chaplain addresses the patient’s and family’s spiritual needs in structured and unstructured religious formats.

-Home health aides provide direct assistance with activities of daily living, food preparation, and shopping in the patient’s home.
+Aides provide direct assistance with activities of daily living, food preparation, light housekeeping, and shopping.

-Bereavement counselors provide counseling to the patient, and to the patient’s loved ones for up to 13 months after the patient’s death.
+Bereavement counselors typically counsel the patient and the patient’s loved ones.
+Counseling can occur for up to 13 months after the patient’s death.